josh-wilson6289/daily-planner/README.md

 **Overview**

+An app built to keep the busiest person on track.
 This website allows the user to input events at each hour time block from 9 am to 5 pm.
 When the page is refreshed the events will remain on the page.
 All past hour blocks are grey, the current hour block is red, and future hour blocks are green.

 **Technologies Used**